erictt/computer-science-learning/source/_posts/cs6210/lesson-07a.md

 * How can we use peer memory for paging across LAN?

 In a working set of multiple machines connected to LAN, some machines have more memory presure than the others.
 To utilize the memory from other machines to alleviate the busy ones is the main goal of GMS.
 The assumption is accessing the local disks take much more time than using the memory for paging accross the network.
 (Modern LANs can provide Gigabit or even 10 Gigabit connectivity between nodes, which can make it faster to access data from remote nodes than accessing data from a local disk.)
-In addition, we want to use idl cluster memory for other nodes in the network.
+In addition, we want to use idle cluster memory for other nodes in the network.

 Comparing to tradition memory management: virtrual address -> physical address or disk, GMS trades network communication for disk I/O, changes the mapping to: virtrual address -> physical address or cluster memory or disk.